Create an Asana adoption plan

 - Establishing key milestones along the way.
-For example, “move a process to Asana by week 3.”
+For example, “everyone has assigned and completed a task by week 3.”

 Most teams take about two months to learn and successfully adopt Asana.
 Jumpstart your adoption with our template.

 3. Pick your first process